avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ### update?

 `update?` to `false` will prevent the user from updating a resource.
-You will also have access to the `record` variable with the form values pre-filled.
+You can also access the `record` variable with the form values pre-filled.

 ### destroy?